tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 When the `Portfolio` HTTP adapter receives a specific message, we expect a specific interaction with the `Portfolio` component.
 We're verifying the transport layer (JSON/HTTP) is translated into our business API.

-For example, if the business API was a series of Java method calls, we could set the iteraction up as a expectation on a mock version of the business interface.
+For example, if the business API was a series of Java method calls, we could set the interaction up as a expectation on a mock version of the business interface.
 The HTTP adapter might be a RESTful server which collaborates with this business interface directly (in which case we'd inject the mock).
 We're testing that a JSON over HTTP message turns into a Java message.